 Heading Home is proud to announce that we have been selected as one of 50 local nonprofit organizations sharing in Cummings Foundation’s $25 million grant program in 2019.
-On May 2nd, we joined fellow grantees for a very special celebration and were honored to receive a $400,000 Sustaining Grant that will be disbursed over 10 years in support of our Pathways to Permanent Housing program.
+On May 2, 2019, Heading Home leadership was honored alongside fellow grantees.
+Heading Home was awarded a $400,000 Sustaining Grant that will be disbursed over 10 years in support of our Pathways to Permanent Housing program.

-A transitional housing program partnership between Cambridge Housing Authority (CHA) and Heading Home, Pathways to Permanent Housing (PPH) focuses on moving families out of one instance of homelessness and providing what they need to maintain housing sustainably over time.
-As a means of positioning Greater Boston families for long-term success, Pathways to Permanent Housing prioritizes future-oriented goal setting, self-sufficiency coaching and next-level economic mobility services.
+A transitional housing program partnership between Cambridge Housing Authority (CHA) and Heading Home, Pathways to Permanent Housing (PPH) focuses on moving families out of homelessness and providing what they need to maintain housing sustainably over time by prioritizing future-oriented goal setting, self-sufficiency coaching, and next-level economic mobility services.

-The impact of the Cummings Foundation Sustaining Grant for the next 10 years will be mission-critical in creating tangible pathways to permanent housing for more than 100 homeless families in the Greater Boston area – not just today, but for many years to come.
+The impact of the Cummings Foundation Sustaining Grant for the next 10 years will be mission-critical in creating tangible pathways out of homelessness. for families in the Greater Boston area – not just today, but for many years to come.

 The Sustaining Grants initiative builds on Cummings Foundation’s $100K for 100 program.
 First offered in 2012, $100K for 100 annually awards $10 million through multi-year grants of $100,000 each to 100 nonprofits that are based in and primarily serve Essex, Middlesex, and Suffolk counties.
 Grant recipients that received their final grant disbursements in 2018 were automatically considered for $15 million in Sustaining Grants.